brbsix/pip-utils/README.rst

 outdated
 --------

 List outdated packages that may be updated.
-Note, this differ's from pip's ``--outdated`` flag in that it verifies that there are no conflicting dependencies that would otherwise make an update inadvisable.
+This differ's from pip's ``--outdated`` flag in that it verifies that there are no conflicting dependencies that would otherwise make an update inadvisable.

 ::